telescope-proj/lgproxy/docs/user/help/knownbugs.rst

   update.
 - When ``spice:captureOnStart=yes`` is not specified, the Looking Glass client may sometimes fail to display the mouse cursor.
-- Use of FSR with compressed texture formats does not work (no fix - option should be grayed out).
-- Use of FSR with raw texture formats sometimes fails in DMABUF mode.
+- Use of FSR with raw texture formats sometimes fails when in DMABUF import mode.